kizimenko/gaapi4py/README.md

 response['info'] # sampling and "golden" metadata

 response['data'] # Pandas dataframe that contains data from GA

+response['total'] # Pandas dataframe with totals

+response['metrics_type'] # Dictionary with metric name and type from GA
 ```

 If you want to make many requests to a speficic view or with specific dateranges, you can set date ranges for all future requests: